JadenQ/Notebooks/Edge Computing Lab/Lab3.md

 6. Copy video from local machine to container FS .
 7. Expose to port.
 Port 8070 and 8090, connect to outside network.
 Map it to the port by default.
+8. 'j' how many core we want to use, check darknet parameters, GPU=1, CUDNN=1.
+9. CMD will run any program inside, we execute darknet

 ```shell
 FROM nvidia/cuda:11.5.1-cudnn8-devel-ubuntu18.04